Clarkdale in Cobb County, Georgia — The American South (South Atlantic)

 The Fisk Carter Construction Company, also of South Carolina, began construction in 1931 and the mill ran continuously until it closed in the early 1980’s.
 In its heyday it employed 1,000 workers.

 By the late 1990’s Clarkdale had been declared a historic district by Federal, State and County jurisdictions as a prime example of an intact historic mill village noted for its architecture and landscaping.

 Location.
 33° 49.85′ N, 84° 38.983′ W. Marker is in Clarkdale, Georgia, in Cobb County.
-Marker is at the intersection of Austell Powder Springs Road and Bloomfield Avenue, on the right when traveling south on Austell Powder Springs Road.
-Touch for map.
+Marker is at the intersection of Austell Powder Springs Road and Bloomfield Avenue, on the right when traveling Touch for map.
 Marker is in this post office area: Clarkdale GA 30111, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 883 times since then and 56 times this year.
+It was originally submitted on May 11, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 938 times since then and 20 times this year.
 Photos: 1, 2, 3, 4. submitted on May 11, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.